Klaxoon launches Board, an interactive meeting product for video calls – TechCrunch

 “Video represents less than 10% of your screen real estate.
 Our goal isn’t to compete with other services when it comes to pixels, high definition or the number of thumbnails,” Klaxoon co-founder and CEO Matthieu Beucher told me.

 Instead, when you use Live, you accept multiple constraints that could help you remain focused on your meeting.
 For instance, you can only have 15 people in your meeting.
-The person organizing the meeting can set a limit — it can be 5 minutes, 15 minutes or 30 minutes.
+The person organizing the meeting can set a limit — it can be five minutes, 15 minutes or 30 minutes.
 But you can’t use Live for a meeting that lasts longer than 30 minutes.

 And finally, other people on the calls are represented through tiny thumbnails on the right side of the screen.
 Most of the screen is filled with a sort of digital whiteboard that you can use to write text, insert images or videos.
 You can work on your board before starting the meeting or you can add a table from a template library.